 HATCHETTVILLE, TEXAS.
 Hatchettville, a farming community on Farm Road 3236 some nine miles northeast of Sulphur Springs in northeastern Hopkins County, was named for E. L. Hatchet, who opened a store a half mile east of the Independence schoolhouse in 1908.
 The store later closed, and by the mid-1930s the community had only a few widely scattered farmhouses.
 In the late 1980s Hatchettville was a dispersed rural community.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.J.
-E. Jennings, "HATCHETTVILLE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrh19), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, J. E. Jennings, "Hatchettville, TX," accessed October 25, 2016, http://www.tshaonline.org/handbook/online/articles/hrh19.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.